-"I first came across garage music way back when speed garage was kicking around stuff like Armand van Helden's remixes - that was around '96 or '97.
-I was hooked instantly; it was slightly different to the stuff I had previously heard.
+"I first came across garage music way back when speed garage was kicking around, stuff like Armand van Helden's remixes—that was around '96 or '97.
+I was hooked instantly; it was slightly different from the stuff I had previously heard.
 I was young, so my exposure to garage was through CDs, vinyl, and tape packs."

 "To be honest, I'm not sure about the future of garage music—it all depends on how the music gets labeled in the media.
 Quite a lot of garage tracks have broken into the mainstream over the last 18 months, but it never gets labeled as garage, for some reason.
 For me, garage is still as strong as ever.
 There's a few exciting producers who all bring their unique twist to the sound, so it'll be interesting."